-With our 2021 resort Masterplan behind a successful £18.4m Government funding bid, investment in our central resort area is happening, which will provide a springboard for more visitors and new businesses.
+With our 2021 resort Masterplan behind a successful £18.4m Government funding bid, investment in our central resort area is happening, which will provide a springboard for more visitors and new businesses, growing the local economy.

 Market Place and Pier Gardens will be places for people to relax, be entertained, and enjoy family time and quiet space.
 The redevelopment of the demolished Waves building on Sea Road is also underway.